 Our researchers aren’t strangers to trying to locate spam pages on the web.
 A patent with Marc Najork named as the inventor, when he worked at Hewlett-Packard, also looks interesting:

-A search engine receives from a client a representation of a first object that was returned by a web server to the client in response to a request from the client.
+A search engine receives from a client a representation of the first object returned by a web server to the client in response to a request from the client.

-The search engine receives from the web server a second object in response to an identical request from the search engine, and compares the representation of the first object to a representation of the second object.
+The search engine receives a second object in response to an identical request from the search engine.
+Then, it compares the representation of the first object to a representation of the second object.

 A toolbar operating in conjunction with the web browser on the client processes the URL.
 The processing includes: